oasis-roles/ansible_collection_system/README.md

 ### General

-* `localectl_system_locale` - Defaults to LANG=en_US.UTF-8.
+* `localectl_locale` - Defaults to en_US.UTF-8.
 Use this to set the desired language System locale designation for your system.

 * `localectl_keymap` - Defaults to US.
 Use this to set the the desired VC Keymap designation for your system.

 * `localectl_x11_keymap` Defaults to US.
 Use this to set the desired X11 Layout designation for your system.

 * `localectl_become` - Defaults to 'true'.
 Whether or not to use the `become` feature of Ansible to gain admin privileges.`

 * `localectl_become_user` - Defaults to 'root'.
 The user to sudo/become